finalist/liferay-lam/documentation.md

 As you can see, all you have to specify is the name of the vocabulary.
 If the vocabulary doesn't exist in the global scope, an error message will be logged.

+# Sites
+You can create, update and delete sites.

+## Create
+The following script shows how you can create a vocabulary:

+	create.site(
+		nameMap: [
+			"en_US": "AutomatedTestSite",
+			"nl_NL": "AutomatedTestSite"
+		],
+		descriptionMap: [
+		    "nl_NL": "Description of automated site"
+		],
+		friendlyURL: "/automatedTestSite"
+	)

+To create a site, you have to specify a map of names for the available locales.
+Make sure the default locale is present, as this will be the groupKey that you will later use for updating and deleting.
+You also have to specify a map of descriptions and a friendlyURL.
+If you try to add a site that already exists, an error message will be logged.

+This group will be created at the top level, and will be an open group.
+It will have the default restrictions on membership, will not have a site associated with it, will not inherit content, and will be immediately active.

+## Update
+The following script shows how you can update a site:

+	update.site(
+		groupKey: "AutomatedTestSite",
+		nameMap: [
+			"en_US": "AutomatedTestSite",
+			"nl_NL": "AutomatedTestSiteNL"
+		],
+		descriptionMap: [
+		    "en_US": "Description",
+		    "nl_NL": "Beschrijving"
+		],
+		friendlyURL: "/automatedTestSite"
+	)

+To update a site, you have to specify the groupKey, which is the title associated with the default locale.
+You will also have to specify a map of names and one of descriptions per locale and a friendlyURL.

+## Delete
+The following script shows how you can delete a site:

+	delete.site(
+		groupKey: "AutomatedTestSite"
+	)

+As you can see, all you have to specify is the groupKey of the site.
+This is the title associated with the default locale.